 The invention enables digital music content to be downloaded to and used on a portable wireless computing device.
-An application running on the wireless device has been automatically adapted to parameters associated with the wireless device without end-user input (e.g. the application has been configured in dependence on the device OS and firmware, related bugs, screen size, pixel number, security models, connection handling, memory etc. This application enables an end-user to browse and search music content on a remote server using a wireless network; to download music content from that remote server using the wireless network and to playback and manage that downloaded music content.
+An application running on the wireless device has been automatically adapted to parameters associated with the (Continued)

+Personalised Menu Item Recommendations contained You Might Like Playlists / Artists / Albums / Tracks recommended to the customer based on their recent listening habits, and taking into account any explicit music ratings that they have made.
+Featured Playlists Artists Albums Tracks A list of Playlists / Artists / Albums / Tracks that have been editorially pushed for promotion, and personalized for the Playlists / Artists / Albums / Tracks and Genres the customer listens to.
+Just Released A list of back-catalogue Artists / Albums / Tracks that have been recently added to the system.
+Even those that are new to the system could potentially be old back catalogue releases.
+This list is based on the customer's recent listening and rating habits wireless device without end-user input (e.g. the application has been configured in dependence on the device OS and firmware, related bugs, screen size, pixel number, security models, connection handling, memory etc. This application enables an end-user to browse and search music content on a remote server using a wireless network; to download music content from that remote server using the wireless network and to playback and manage that downloaded music content.
 The application also includes a digital rights management system that enables unlimited legal downloads of different music tracks to the device and also enables any of those tracks stored on the device to be played so long as a subscription service has not terminated.

-30 Claims, 73 Drawing Sheets
+82 Claims, 73 Drawing Sheets